 When to apply

-If you apply after the application close date for a round, your application will be in the next eligible ceremony round, so your award certificate and official digital graduation documents won't be available until after then.
+If you apply after the application closing date, your application will be moved to the next eligible graduation round.
+Your award certificate and digital graduation documents won't be available until after that time.

-An application for in absentia graduation might be accepted after the close of applications.
+An application for in absentia graduation might be accepted after the application closing date.
 This is at the discretion of the graduation unit and a late graduation fee will apply.

 If you don't apply

-Once you're qualified to graduate, we'll email you at least twice within a year to remind you to apply to graduate.
+Once you're qualified to graduate, we'll email you at least twice to remind you to apply to graduate.